MAX (MAX) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 MAX Historical Price

-According to the latest data gathered on MAX live price page, the current price of MAX is 0.001282USD.
+According to the latest data gathered on MAX live price page, the current price of MAX is 0.001187USD.
 The circulating supply of MAX(MAX) is

 In the past 24 hours, MAX has shown a price movement of